masseydigital/az203-exam-prep/README.md

 An _endpoint_ represents the location that is used to access files.
 Endpoints for CDNs in Azure have the url [endpoint name].azureedge.net .
 The files can live in storage, cloud service, web app, or custom origin.
 You will also select the origin hostname.
 You can purge the CDN if you create a new application to use your CDN.
 Another common practice is to put the version number in the file name.
 The users browser contributes to the savings in using a CDN.
 Using a CDN saves on pricing and performance.

+## Monitoring and Logging
+_Azure Monitor_ provides a central location for collecting and monitoring logs for your Azure resources.
+You can create new diagnostic settings to choose what information is stored and how long to store it.

+_Guest Level Monitoring_ is an enabled service that pulls the host level metrics from your virtual machines, i.e. CPU, storage, etc.

+You can store your logs elsewhere using the _Sinks_ tab.

+Function app logs get stored in application insights.

+There is a concept in Azure called _Analytics Workspace_.
+Workspaces have their own subscription to bin your analytics data.

+## Consuming Azure Services
+_Logic Apps_ are connectors between different services.
+It is a workflow application.
+When you create a logic app, you get taken to the logic app designer.
+There are a ton of templates that you can use to quickly set-up functions.
+If this, then that (IFTT).
+An example of a logic app is sending an email each time Bill Gates posts a tweet.
+Just like function apps, Logic Apps require a trigger.

+_Azure Search_ provides a search service that can be used within your web application.
+Azure search services have a url with the form [search name].search.windows.net.
+There are different options for pricing for Azure search: Free, Basic, and Standard.

+_API Management_ provides a front end to your api to protect it from malicious use.
+It is an API gateway and developer portal that can provide api documentation, throttle/quota api calls, monitor api health, etc.  There are various pricing plans that you can select: developer, basic, standard, premium, and consumption.
+You can point your created api to the different types of apps that you can create in Azure.

+There are a couple of ways to send messages between apps: _Queues_ and _Events_.
+Azure can create events through _Event Hubs_ and _Event Grids_.